synchrony/smsn-why/README.md

 If you choose, Semantic Synchrony lets you and others join your plans, your studies, your philosophy, your art -- any expressible thing.
 You can force yourself to share everything with someone (untested), or you can share only what you choose.

-It can even be "integrated" with the [experience of meditation](https://github.com/synchrony/smsn-why/blob/master/contemplation%2C%20expression%2C%20and%20transcendance.md).
-Using a knowledge graph can feel like creating and meditating on mandalas -- practical ones like grocery lists, or deep ones like notes about the nature of the self.
+Surfing a knowledge graph can even be "integrated" with the [experience of meditation](https://github.com/synchrony/smsn-why/blob/master/contemplation%2C%20expression%2C%20and%20transcendance.md).
+Using it can feel like creating and meditating on mandalas -- practical ones like grocery lists, or deep ones like notes about the nature of the self.